iofjuupasli/SeXHR/README.md

 #####Browser Support

 It should be noted that I haven't spent any time analysing which browsers this library supports.
-Lazy, I know, but I developed SeXHR with the future in mind.
-So, if your target browser doesn't support XMLHttpRequest's `addEventListener` interface, then it's likely this won't work.
+Lazy, I know.
+Sue me :P. So, if your target browser doesn't support XMLHttpRequest's `addEventListener` interface, then it's likely this won't work.

 Usage example: